venelinpetrov/reaper-control-surface-driver/README.md

 HTTP requests, where the URL contains the command(s).
 REAPER can respond and return messages to the app too.
 This is useful if you want to implement a feedback (e.g. you have some buttons that you want to lid and keep in sync with the DAW).

+**Note:** Just to make it clear, you don't actually need internet access to use this driver, it's a localhost app.

 MIDI CC Layout

 ![image](https://user-images.githubusercontent.com/3126733/50611921-de817500-0ee0-11e9-8916-f65bf7f9c52a.png)